Table of Contents

 A tired dog is a good dog!!
 And that doesn’t just mean physically tired.
 Keeping your dog mentally stimulated is important as well.

-5 things to help keep your dogs entertained
+Five ways to keep your dog entertained

 That is correct!!
 You can go to the store and buy a whole coconut and it will give your dogs hours of cheap entertainment—I know it keeps my dog entertained.
 Depending where you buy the coconut, it may still have the long fibers/hairs attached to it.
 These probably can cause digestive upset, so just try and remove them.
 The shells are hard, if your dog is an obsessive chewer, just keep an eye out as you don’t want them damaging their teeth.